Chapter 11 BWV 105 Herr, gehe nicht ins Gericht mit deinem Knecht

 The soprano aria transpires to be one of those movements which defies meaningful description.
 This is Bach at his most subtle and ingenious.
 It is a depiction of an aspect of the human condition so complex, and yet so expressive that words seem irrelevant.

 And yet, it still behoves us to try to delve beneath the surface.

 Its spiritual or ethereal quality is enhanced by the omission of a bass continuo line; the violas provide the harmonic foundation with gently throbbing unbroken quavers.
 The violins also use a repeated figuration but at double the speed of the violas, a clear representation of the ‘trembling and wavering’ of the sinners.
 The solo oboe′s melodic line, latterly taken up by the soprano, is formed from a repeated four-note motive, stretched to suggest an intensity of effort as it approaches cadence points.

 The effect is one of instability, of being essentially uncertain of oneself and one′s emotions.
-Where else has the ′anguished conscience′, ripping itself apart, been so subtly and effectively portrayed?
+Where else has the ′anguished conscience′, quietly but determinedly ripping itself apart, been so subtly and effectively portrayed?

 The instrumental support is minimal, one oboe and upper strings only.
 But it is, nevertheless, extremely effective and hardly surprising since Bach has often demonstrated the expressive depths he can extract from limited resources.
 The text describes the trembling and quivering of the sinners who accuse themselves and each other.
 The penultimate lines summate the essence of both the aria and the entire cantata, the terrified conscience tearing itself apart with its own torture.